How do I contact you?

 Financial Aid refund but you must be signed up for it in order to receive your refund

-- Check - If you have not signed up for e-Refund then you will receive a check, which will be mailed out to the mailing address on
+- Check - If you have not signed up for e-Refund, then you will receive a check, which will be mailed out to the mailing address on

-- The add/drop periods are:
+- The Add/Drop Periods are:

-- Fall and Spring - the first two weeks of the term.
+- Fall and Spring - The first two weeks of the term.

-- Summer - the first week of the term.
+- Summer - The first week of the term.

-What if I dis-enroll?
+What if I am dis-enrolled?

 If I change my student status from full-time (over 6.1 units) to part-time (6.0 units

-After the add/drop period you will not receive a refund for the difference in fees
+- After the Add/Drop period, you will not receive a refund for the difference in fees

-If I am receiving Financial Aid and my Financial Aid pays more than my fees, how do I receive my refund?
+If I am receiving Financial Aid and my Financial Aid pays more than my fees, how do

 GRANTING ACCESS TO YOUR ACCOUNT

-Can my parent have on-line access to pay my fees?
-Yes, you may grant access for your parents
+Can my parents have online access to pay my fees?

 - No, your parents will not be given any information unless you provide our office with

 How does Student Financial Services communicate with students?
-Please check your CSUSM e-mail for important information.

 STUDENT ASSISTANT PAYCHECKS

-Student Assistant pay warrants are available on the 15th of each month at each department where the student works.
+Student Assistant Pay Warrants are available on the 15th of each month at each department

 SFS ORIENTATION VIDEO

-Is the Student Financial Services Orientation Video available to watch on-line?
+Is the Student Financial Services Orientation Video available to watch online?